Skip to content

 Traditional phishing was easy to spot.
 Spelling mistakes, awkward phrasing, implausible urgency.
 That era is largely over.
 AI-generated phishing messages now produce fluent, personalised content that mimics the tone of trusted sources.
 A message that appears to come from Instagram’s support team, warning you that your account will be suspended unless you verify your details within 24 hours, can now be indistinguishable from a genuine platform communication.

 The most common phishing attack on Instagram presents as a “copyright infringement notice.”
-You receive a direct message or email claiming that one of your posts violates intellectual property rules.
-The message includes a link to “appeal” the decision.
+You receive a direct message or email claiming that one of your posts violates intellectual property rules, with a link to “appeal” the decision.
 That link takes you to a convincing replica of the Instagram login page.
-You enter your credentials.
-The hacker has them within seconds.
+You enter your credentials, and the hacker has them within seconds.

-This is the gap that most prevention guides miss.
-You can have a strong, unique password.
-You can have two-factor authentication enabled.
-And you can still have your account compromised through session hijacking.
+You can have a strong, unique password, and you can have two-factor authentication enabled.
+However, you can still have your account compromised through session hijacking.

-Here is how it works.
-When you log into Instagram or Facebook, the platform generates a “session token,” a small piece of data stored in your browser’s cookies that confirms you are already authenticated.
-Hackers who gain access to this token, typically through malware on your device or through an unsecured network, can use it to log into your account without ever needing your password or 2FA code.
-The session token is the proof that you already authenticated.
+When you log into Instagram or Facebook, the platform generates a “session token,” a small piece of data stored in the browser’s cookies that confirms you are already authenticated.
+Hackers who gain access to this token, typically through malware on your device or an unsecured network, can use it to log in to your account without ever needing your password or 2FA code.

 This is why changing your password is not always enough to remove an attacker.
-You must also revoke all active sessions, logging out every device simultaneously, to guarantee they lose access.
+You must also revoke all active sessions by logging out of every device simultaneously to guarantee the attacker loses access.
+It is a genuinely underserved point in most consumer-facing hacking statistics roundups, which tend to stop at “use a strong password” and leave this specific mechanic unaddressed.

 The Psychology of Social Engineering

 “Hackers do not break through firewalls anymore; they break through people.
-They do not need your password if they can convince you to hand over your session token,” says Ciaran Connolly, founder of ProfileTree, a Belfast-based web design and digital marketing agency that advises SMEs across Northern Ireland and the UK on digital security practices.
+They do not need your password if they can convince you to hand over your session token,” says Ciaran Connolly, founder of ProfileTree.

 Social engineering attacks work by exploiting psychological triggers that bypass rational thinking: